ashz1/RevitMetadataExtract/README.md

-# Revit RVT Metadata Extractor
+# Revit RVT Metadata Extractor - by Aashay

 This project is a simple web app that extracts metadata from Autodesk Revit (.rvt) files using the Autodesk Forge Platform Services (APS) APIs.